cevatbostancioglu/meta-virtualization-ci/docs/ProgressReport.md

     commit artifact if you want.
 But it's not effective.
 -   i tried to use never expire in gitlab-ci but gitlab-ci throw errors. so i just set expire date to 10 years.
 -   feature/hotfix/fix/bug branchs pull requests/commits build artifacts
-    will expire in 15 minutes.
-Log artifacts expire 1 hour.
+    will expire in 10 hour.
+Log artifacts expire 10 hour.
 -   dev branchs artifacts will expire in 1 week.
 Log artifacts never expire.
 -   master branch artifacts will never expire.
 Log artifacts